JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/folding_builder.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Sample implementation folding builder allowing to see the values of Simple language properties referenced in Java files.</link-summary>

 <tldr>

 **Code**: [`SimpleFoldingBuilder`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleFoldingBuilder.java)